KyleNeece/KyleNeece.github.io/content/DM's Tools/Random Ideas - spoilers/for later.md

 This setup ensures each ability has a defined counter while maintaining its own unique identity and strategic use, completing the trinity.

+can intervene with story, temporarily changing things effected by logic slash, deletion blade, and Authors journal

+Called 4th intervention